vwoerle/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 The folder contains Code book, the R script run_analysis.R and the final data after step 5 "finaldata2"

-With the script I created 2 datasets:
+With the script I created 2 datasets; finaldata2 is downloaded

-finaldata: tidy data set with measurements on mean and standard deviation, subject identifier (1-30) and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+finaldata: tidy data set with variables: measurements on mean and standard deviation, subject identifier (1-30) and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 finaldata2: second, independent tidy data set with the average of each variable (mean and standard deviation) for each activity and each subject